 What is the issue?

 Structural stigma is especially damaging ꟷ and dangerous ꟷ for persons with lived and living experience of mental health problems and illnesses and/or substance use.
-Why?
-Because structural stigma is often enacted unknowingly, through implicit cognitive biases.
-Such stigma represents the unfairness and inequity embedded into the very fabric of our social institutions, organizations, and our shared ways of thinking and acting toward people facing these challenges.
+While it often occurs unknowingly (through implicit cognitive biases), it expresses the inequities embedded in the fabric of our social institutions, organizations, and our shared ways of thinking and acting.

 What are we doing?

 In 2019, we launched a multi-year project to better understand the problem of mental health- and substance use-related structural stigma in health-care contexts.
 Its overarching objective: to identify gaps and reduce stigma, both at policy, practice, and system levels and within the organizational culture of health care.